2024 Grand National tips and predictions: why this horse can win at Aintree

 Three of her four wins have come on soft ground or worse, so she should relish conditions.

-Sky Bet are offering £40 in free bets for the 2024 Grand National festival at Aintree this week.
+bet365 are offering £30 in free bets for the 2024 Grand National festival at Aintree this week.

-- Head over to Sky Bet through this link and click the 'Get Bonus' button
+- Head over to bet365 through this link and click the 'Join' button

 It's worth taking a few minutes to read through the terms and conditions associated with the new player promotion before signing up.
-Doing so will help you get a better grasp of the details of the Aintree betting offer and what's expected of you as a new player.
+Doing so will help you get a better grasp of the details of the 2024 Grand National betting offer and what's expected of you as a new player.

 - New customer offer